GoodbyePlanet/covid19-balkan/README.md

 ## Acknowledgments

 Thanks guys from `NovelCOVID API` for creating great API.
 Also special thanks to the guys who created `AmCharts` and `Particles`.
-And thanks to [This](https://covidvisualizer.com/) and [And This](https://covidvisualizer.com/) amazing websites which served as an inspiration for this website.
+And thanks to [This](https://covidvisualizer.com/) amazing websites which served as an inspiration for this website.